 - Include essential details on your card so you can be contacted:· Your name· Company name· The telephone number of where you like to be contacted· E-mail address· Postal address

-- Consider using the AIDA sequence (Attention, Interest, Desire, Action) to help lay out your card
+- Consider using the AIDA sequence (Attention, Interest, Desire, Action) to help layout your card

-IV.
 Situation Analysis II

 In conducting an external market analysis to identify potential markets and employers, you need to understand the value of defining a Target Market.
 It is helpful to look at your job search project (Game Plan) as if it were a sales and marketing endeavor.

 For instance, if you were planning to introduce a new product, you would first need to identify the group of customers who would most likely need or want and purchase your product in order to focus your sales and marketing efforts.
-You would define that group using demographic factors such as age, income, gender etc.
+You would define that group using demographic factors such as age, income, gender, etc.

 The same is true in a job search.

-Carefully defining your target market job search increases your odds of more quickly finding an organization in which you will be happy.
+In other words, carefully defining your target market job search increases your odds of more quickly finding an organization in which you will be happy.
 Focusing on organizations you have handpicked provides the additional advantage that your authentic interest in these organizations makes you a more appealing candidate.

 Target Market Blueprint